 Judean Date Palm: The Decline

-Asaph Goor, in his 21-page article History of the Date through the Ages in the Holy Land, mentions that during the Roman period there was a continuing extent of date cultivation in the region.
-Goor detects a decline at the beginning of the Early Muslim Period; especially during the Crusaders.
-When he notes that the devastation of the region was particularly hard on the palm plantations.
-However, despite this, extensive cultivation persisted in Jericho and Zoara.
-Until the agrarian economy collapsed during Mamluk rule around the 14th century.
-Which he attributes to a change in the climate.
-Goor quotes several later, Ottoman-period travelers to the area as to the rarity of date palms; including Pierre Belon, who in 1553 scoffed at the idea that the region could have ever produced a bounty of dates like reported in ancient sources.
+Asaph Goor, in his 21-page article History of the Date through the Ages in the Holy Land, mentions that during the Roman period, there was a continuing extent of date cultivation in the region.
+Goor detects a decline at the beginning of the Early Muslim Period, especially during the Crusaders.
+He notes that the area’s devastation was particularly hard on the palm plantations.
+However, despite this, extensive cultivation persisted in Jericho and Zoara until the agrarian economy collapsed during Mamluk’s rule around the 14th century, which he attributes to a change in the climate.
+Goor quotes several later Ottoman-period travelers to the area regarding the rarity of date palms, including Pierre Belon, who in 1553 scoffed at the idea that the region could have ever produced a bounty of dates like reported in ancient sources.

 The Judean Date Palm and the Germination Of a 2,000-Year-Old Seed

 During the1963-1965 excavations by Yigael Yadin at Herod the Great’s palace on Masada.
 A cache of date palm seeds preserved in an ancient jar.
 Now the seeds had experienced a very dry and sheltered environment for centuries.
 In fact, Radiocarbon dating at the University of Zurich confirmed the seeds dated from between 155BCE to 64CE.
 The seeds were held in storage for 40 years at Bar-Ilan University.